Resources

 17}

-You can specify the model's attributes in extract
+You can specify the model's attributes in extract method that you wand to see

-method determines related entity on this response for
+in response. the type method determines related entity on this response for

 the front-end dev.

-1use Hans\Valravn\Http\Resources\Contracts\VResourceCollection;
+1use Hans\Valravn\Http\Resources\VResourceCollection;

 2use Illuminate\Database\Eloquent\Model;